diegoct6/Business-Intelligence-Data-Warehousing/README.md

 The business objective is to help the IT company reduce the completion time for incident resolution (Ticket Completion Time).
 The analytic method investigates into the repetitive incident categories, resolution steps, and task overload during the processes.

+This project was made possible with the help of my colleagues Nalisha Men and Paula San Roman.
 The original dataset can be downloaded from here: https://archive.ics.uci.edu/ml/datasets/Incident+management+process+enriched+event+log

 ## 1. Data Warehouse Modeling
 The goal here is to  present a design of a data warehouse/data mart for an IT Operations Log System.
 The main executed task were: